Kaizawa Mamoru

 He grew up watching the woodcarving work of his father, the late Kaizawa Moriyuki, a woodcarver, but lost him at the age of 12.

 After graduating from high school and working in Sapporo, he returned to Nibutani at age 21 and began full-scale woodcarving.
-While learning from the local masters in Nibutani, he also deepened his skills by studying traditional works housed in institutions such as the Kayano Shigeru Nibutani Ainu Culture Museum.
+While learning from the local masters in Nibutani, he also deepened his skills by learning traditional works housed in institutions such as the Kayano Shigeru Nibutani Ainu Culture Museum.

 He is actively engaged in training the next generation and promoting Ainu culture in Nibutani.